-(b) suffering injury himself; (c) causing loss of or damage to property; (d) making off before a constable can assume responsibility for him Inform person that they are under arrest, 3.4 State procedures to follow when making an arrest provide the reason for arrest, and that the police will be called Detain the person and ensure their safety Use witnesses wherever possible Only use reasonable and necessary force to prevent: escape of individual under arrest or assault against security operatives or others 3.5 State why an arrest should only be made as a last resort Taking someone's liberty is a serious matter Can only arrest for indictable offences False arrest can lead to civil or criminal prosecution of the security operative making the arrest Personal safety of the security operative can be at risk 3.6 State procedures following an arrest The arrested person is now the security operatives responsibility Ensure own safety Ensure the person's safety Ensure any evidence is preserved and not disposed of Hand person over to police, explaining reason for arrest Inform police of any extra evidence of offence (witnesses, CCTV, property) Record arrest in line with local policy Assist police with a statement if required Attend court at a later date if required Identify how to work with the Police in relation to arrest procedures 3.7 State what is meant by 'reasonable' and 'necessary' force Reasonable force is the amount of force that can be used to protect yourself or your property from attack.
+T , , , , , , , , , , , , , , , , , , , 3.4 State procedures to follow when making an arrest (b) suffering injury himself; (c) causing loss of or damage to property; (d) making off before a constable can assume responsibility for him Inform person that they are under arrest, provide the reason for arrest, and that the police will be called Detain the person and ensure their safety Use witnesses wherever possible Only use reasonable and necessary force to prevent: escape of individual under arrest or assault against security operatives or others 3.5 State why an arrest should only be made as a last resort Taking someone's liberty is a serious matter Can only arrest for Arrestable Offences False arrest can lead to civil or criminal prosecution of the security operative making the arrest Personal safety of the security operative can be at risk 3.6 State procedures following an arrest The arrested person is now the security operatives responsibility Ensure own safety Ensure the person's safety Ensure any evidence is preserved and not disposed of Hand person over to police, explaining reason for arrest Inform police of any extra evidence of offence (witnesses, CCTV, property) Record arrest in line with local policy Assist police with a statement if required Attend court at a later date if required Identify how to work with the Police in relation to arrest procedures 3.7 State what is meant by 'reasonable' and 'necessary' force Reasonable force is the amount of force that can be used to protect yourself or your property from attack.
 It can be used to prevent crime or when detaining someone through a citizen's arrest.
 It can also be classed as "legal force" Necessary force is an opinion of the level of force that was carried out in any situation

-4. Understand the 4.1 Identify responsibilities Responsibilities of employees and the self- importance of under the Health and Safety employed: safe working at Work etc. Act practices To take responsibility for own health and safety, to co-operate with employer, to take reasonable care and not put themselves or public at risk, to report injuries and accidents to employer To follow instruction, processes and procedures put in place by their employer Responsibilities of employers: To maintain the safety of employees and anyone who visits the premises To provide safe access and egress To assess and reduce risk, to provide first aid facilities, to tell staff about hazards, to provide training if required, to record injuries and accidents, to provide and maintain necessary equipment and clothing and warning signs To comply with legislation: consequences of failure to comply e.g. prosecution, business closure 4.2 Identify the risks of lone Being isolated and having to rely on working within the private technology for back up security industry Being vulnerable: Injury / ill-health Violence Lack of support Lack of communication Lack of welfare facilities for rest 4.3 Identify typical Definition of 'hazard': workplace hazards and risks potential source of harm or adverse health effect on a person or persons Typical workplace hazards: accidents due to poor lighting, uneven surfaces, steps, etc. risk of infection from body fluids risk of dealing with aggressive or violent behaviour Injuries from poor manual handling Misuse/abuse of machinery
+4. Understand the 4.1 Identify responsibilities Responsibilities of employees and the self- importance of under the Health and Safety employed: importance of safe working practices under the Health and Safety at Work etc. Act To take responsibility for own health and safety, to co-operate with employer, to take reasonable care and not put themselves or public at risk, to report injuries and accidents to employer To follow instruction, processes and procedures put in place by their employer Responsibilities of employers: To maintain the safety of employees and anyone who visits the premises To provide safe access and egress To assess and reduce risk, to provide first aid facilities, to tell staff about hazards, to provide training if required, to record injuries and accidents, to provide and maintain necessary equipment and clothing and warning signs To comply with legislation: consequences of failure to comply e.g. prosecution, business closure 4.2 Identify the risks of lone working within the private security industry Being isolated and having to rely on technology for back up Being vulnerable: 4.3 Identify typical workplace hazards and risks Definition of 'hazard': • potential source of harm or adverse health effect on a person or persons Typical workplace hazards: • accidents due to poor lighting, uneven surfaces, steps, etc. • risk of infection from body fluids • risk of dealing with aggressive or violent behaviour • Injuries from poor manual handling • Misuse/abuse of machinery